jonase/eastwood/README.md

 Eastwood can be run from the command line as a [Leiningen](http://leiningen.org) plugin.
 As a Leiningen plugin, Eastwood has been tested most with Leiningen versions 2.4 and later.
+Eastwoods support for Leiningen 1.x was dropped at version 0.3.0.
 There is a known bug in Leiningen 2.6.0 where many plugins, including Eastwood, often cause exceptions to be thrown -- Leiningen 2.6.1 was released to fix that problem.